elexis-eu/BabelNet-linker/README.md

-# BabelNet-Linker
+# BabelNet-linker

-The BabelNet-Linker API allows a dictionary to be linked to BabelNet at the definition level.
+The BabelNet-linker API allows a dictionary to be linked to BabelNet at the definition level.
 Specifically, this API allows a definition in any language to be mapped to a semantically-equivalent English definition in BabelNet.

+The BabelNet-linker API allows a dictionary to be linked to BabelNet at the definition level.
+Specifically, this API allows a definition in any language to be mapped to a semantically-equivalent English definition in BabelNet by relying on state-of-the-art Transformer-based architectures.
+Importantly, this API will make it possible to map the dictionaries made available within the ELEXIS Consortium at definition level by pivoting through BabelNet.

 The present API is made up of the following three components:

 1) Model: This module contains the model used to perform cross-lingual dictionary linking.
 2) BabelNet: This module contains the code to obtain the BabelNet senses of a given lemma and POS tag.
 This module requires the BabelNet index.